Jaxeus/L5MissionOne/README.md

 MISSION TASKS:

 Mission tasks 1, 2, and 3 are in the Word Document attached to submission.
+Also attached to the end of this README file are images of tasks 1, 2, and 3 in order.

 Task 4 is learning about TDD (video - watched)